Generic modules for the category of filtered by standard modules: Introduction

 \section{Introduction}

+Throughout this work $k$ denotes a fixed algebraically closed field.
+For any $k$-algebra $\Lambda$, we will denote by $\Lambda\g \Mod$ the category of left $\Lambda$-modules and by $\Lambda\g\mod$ its full subcategory of finite-dimensional modules.

-Denote by $k$ a fixed field and let $\Lambda$ be a finite-dimensional $k$-algebra.
-Given a $\Lambda$-module $G$, recall that by definition the \emph{endolength} of $G$ is its length as a right $\End_\Lambda(M)^{op}$-module.
-The module $G$ is called \emph{generic} if it is indecomposable, of infinite length as a $\Lambda$-module, but with finite endolength.
-The algebra $\Lambda$ is called \emph{generically tame} if, for each $d\in \hueca{N}$, there is only a finite number of isoclasses of generic $\Lambda$-modules with endolength $d$.
-This notion was introduced by W. W. Crawley-Boevey in \cite{CB2}, where he proved that, in case $k$ is algebraically closed, the class of generically tame algebras coincides with the class of tame algebras.
-Recall that an algebra $\Lambda$, over an algebraically closed field $k$, is tame if the pairwise non-isomorphic indecomposable modules in each dimension can be parametrized by a finite number of one-parameter families.
-Thus, the notion of generic tameness generalizes the notion of tameness for arbitrary fields.
+Recall that given a finite-dimensional $k$-algebra $\Lambda$ and a $\Lambda$-module $G$, the \emph{endolength} of $G$ is its length as a right $\End_\Lambda(G)^{op}$-module.
+The $\Lambda$-module $G$ is called \emph{generic} if it is indecomposable, of infinite length as a $\Lambda$-module, but with finite endolength.
+The algebra $\Lambda$ is called \emph{generically tame} if, for each $d\in \hueca{N}$, there are only finitely many isoclasses of generic $\Lambda$-modules with endolength $d$.
+This notion was introduced by W. W. Crawley-Boevey in \cite{CB2}, where he proved that the class of generically tame algebras coincides with the class of tame algebras.
+Recall that an algebra $\Lambda$ is \emph{tame} if the pairwise non-isomorphic indecomposable modules in each dimension can be parametrized by a finite number of one-parameter families.
+Thus, the notion of generic tameness, permits to generalize the notion of tameness for arbitrary fields.

 In order to be more precise, we recall some definitions from \cite{BPS2}.